Solar thermal systems

 CAN IT BE USED WITH A HEAT PUMP SYSTEM?

 Absolutely.
-As above, with a twin coil cylinder we can integrate 2 different heat sources.
-A heat pump system and solar thermal system compliment each other well as the solar system can generate the hot water during the summer months maximizing the efficiency of the system.
+As above, with a twin coil cylinder, we can integrate 2 different heat sources.
+A heat pump system and a solar thermal system complement each other well as the solar system can generate hot water during the summer months maximizing the efficiency of the system.

 DOES IT REQUIRE A SPECIAL CYLINDER?